vanessakindell/naeq/readme.md

     It was later fixed up and expanded by me!
     This branch contains only minimal changes to the original leaving out the extra texts.
-    A live version of this branch can be found at http://secretcipher.xyz/minimal/

 @vnessymusic